jessecambon/jessecambon.github.io/_drafts/Essential-Data-Science-Methods.md

 | 02    | Alaska  | income   |    32940 | 508 |
 | 02    | Alaska  | rent     |     1200 |  13 |

 Each row of this dataset pertains to either income or rent as we can see by looking at the value of the ‘variable’ column.
-This is an example of a ‘long’ data format.
-The ‘long’ format is versatile and desirable for data manipulation, but we may want to convert to the ‘wide’ data format in some cases, particularly for presenting data.
+This is an example of a “long” data format.
+The long format is versatile and desirable for data manipulation, but we may want to convert to the ‘wide’ data format in some cases, particularly for presenting data.
 To do this, we can use the [pivot\_wider](https://tidyr.tidyverse.org/reference/pivot_wider.html) function from [tidyr](https://tidyr.tidyverse.org/).
 The end result is that the rent and income variables are put into separate columns.
 This function has two arguments you will need to set:

   - **names\_from**: column containing values that we will use for our new column names
   - **values\_from**: column containing the values that will populate our new columns